 AASHNA, a staff accountant at a healthcare organization in New York, is pregnant and has a child at home whose school closed, and whose regular care provider is unavailable, due to COVID-19.
 Due to her employer's size, she is not covered by the FFCRA.
-Even if her employer were small enough to be covered by the FFCRA, they could potentially claim the optional exemption for employers of healthcare workers.

-JAY works in public safety as a dispatcher in New York, New
+JAY works in public safety as a dispatcher in New York, New York.

-York.
 She has a special needs child whose school is closed due to COVID-19.
 She is not eligible for emergency paid leave under the FFCRA, even though her child's school is closed due to COVID-19, because her employer has 500 or more employees and, even if they did not, they could potentially opt to exempt her as an emergency responder.